Synkevych/kottans-backend/README.md

 ![img8](https://github.com/Synkevych/kottans-backend/blob/master/node_basic_1/stream-adventure/st-img.png)

 ## Memory Management
 1. What's going to happen if program reaches maximum limit of stack ?
+- **"RangeError: Maximum call stack size exceeded"**; also known as StackOverflow;
+- The Node.js will see that you start the same process, taking up more and more memory, and will automatically complete its execution.
+- MixCallStackSize in my Chrome program = 12541
-2. What's going to happen if program requests a big (more then 128KB) memory allocation on heap ?
+2. What's going to happen if program requests a big (more then 128KB) memory allocation on heap ? ****

 3. What's the difference between Text and Data memory segments ?
+- Text memory(string literals) is read only.

+4. Copy output of proc/vmmap command.
+- Data memory(Objects, Arrays) is read and write.
+Command ```vmmap -64 -p <PID>``` on MAC didn't work!

+**Refletions**:

+At the beginning I didn't understand these tasks relate to memory management in the Node.js or in the OS.

+Memory management was difficult part for understand.
+Memory management mechanisms in different programming languages are quite different.
+There are various methods for optimizing memory usage and cleaning it, but none of them guarantee the correct operation of your application.
+Therefore, it is necessary to understand how the basic mechanisms of memory management for optimizing sentences.